even4void/aliquote/content/post/cochran-mantel-haenszel.md

 # ->%---------------
 ```

-Since the author claims his code is based on Agresti (*Categorical Data Analysis*, 2002), I also checked the textbook.
-It was long time since I didn't open it, btw.
+Since the author claims his code is based on Agresti (*Categorical Data Analysis*, 2002), I should have checked the textbook since it was long time since I didn't open it, and compare the code with the suggested algorithm.
+But then I came to other interesting problems, and I think I'll get back to this later.

 {{% music %}}New Order • _Blue Monday_{{% /music %}}